 To expect the network to solve any problem, through any mean, is a mistake.

-Hence, to expect network operators to help fight crime and offences is a mistake.
+Hence, expecting network operators to enforce laws is a mistake.
 It is not their place to do that.
 Their place is to carry packets.

 Now, is network neutrality a fundamental freedom ?
 Because the Constitutional Council’s decision sure seems to lean that way...